shoaibibrahim17/Flappy-Farteev/README.md

 -   `index.html`: The main structure of the game, including the canvas and UI popups.
 -   `style.css`: Contains all visual styling, from the parallax background to button designs and popup animations.
 -   `game.js`: The core game logic.
 It handles physics, rendering, state management, scoring, and event handling.
+This file now includes enhanced physics, graphics, and animations.
 -   `/assets`:
--   `mycharacter.jpg`: The default character image.
+    -   `mycharacter.png`: The default character image.
     -   `fart.mp3`: The sound played when the character jumps.
     -   `hit.wav`: The sound played on collision.
     -   `ground.svg`: The ground texture used in the parallax background.